sagemath/trac_to_gh/Issue 3652.md

 # Issue 3652: [with patch, needs review] FreeModule(ZZ, 2000).random_element() is far slower than it should be

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3652

 Original creator: cwitty